AngeloPerera015/Foody_IngNutty_Android_App/README.md

 From the beginning, the user can use the application without signing in.
 From the Main screen, the user can view the Image slider, and from the Image button, they can move forward to the Product category to get information on selected food Ingredients and Nutrition in a Dialog box.

-On the Main screen, Hamburger Menu (available on primary screens), More to access the Nutrition plan, which shows the food pyramid in a Pie chart, and the Health advice plays some Videos on healthy tips and a Check box checklist to check the user to Evaluate, and a Pedometer to show the user’s step count and Location.
+On the Main screen, Hamburger Menu (available on primary screens), More to access the Nutrition plan, which shows the food pyramid in a Pie chart, and Health Advice plays some Videos on healthy tips and a Check box checklist to check the user's evaluation, and a Pedometer to show the user’s step count and Location.

 After the More, in Reach Us E-mail to communicate with the service provider, in Google Form to provide Feedback and Suggestions, and in Community, the user can Sign up and communicate with other users as well.